Rhubarb & custard pie recipe

 - Preparation time: 1 hr

 - Cook time: 55 mins

 Remember rhubarb & custard sweets as a kid?
-Well this rhubarb & custard pie is a great way to combine two symbiotic ingredients into a grown up version of those great little candies.
-Rhubarb doesn't have a very long season so make the most of it while you can.
+This rhubarb & custard pie combines two symbiotic ingredients into a grown up version of those great little candies.
+Rhubarb doesn't have a very long season, so make the most of it while you can.

 Allow 2 hours for making and baking this dessert as there are three distinct stages in the baking, but you'll agree when you taste it that it's worth the effort.

 Important note: even using certified gluten free oats it may not be suitable for all celiacs, as some are very sensitive to avenin contained in the oats, see our oats FAQ for more info.